denten-books/plain-text/1-device.md

 idiosyncratic, sprawling, and now seldom read volume, *Who Shall Survive?*[^ln2-moreno]

-Humanity, according to Moreno, faced two major threats: one, the aggression from other human beings, and two, the aggression of robots: the "cultural conserve" and the "zootechnical animal."
-When Moreno referred to robots, he meant all devices, social structures, and products of the mind which compete for attention.
-Conserves diminish the human capacity for cultural production.
-Robots create the illusion of the "finished, perfected product," which substitutes for creativity [@moreno_who_1953, 595].
-In this way, the musical record obviates the musician, just like the book does the author.
+Humanity, according to Moreno, faced two major threats: one, human aggression, and two, the aggression of robots: "cultural conserves" and "zootechnical animals."
+When Moreno referred to robots, he meant all devices, social structures, and products of the mind which persevere autonomously to compete for attention.
+Conserves, Moreno thought, diminish the human capacity for cultural production.
+Robots create the illusion of "finished, perfected product[s]," which substitute for creativity [@moreno_who_1953, 595].
+In this way, musical records obviate musicians, just like books do authors.

-The "avalanche of ghosts" from the past enters into an evolutionary contest for survival [@moreno_who_1953, 596].
-Unlike speech, which is extinguished as soon as a conversation ends, written words from the past persist and proliferate.
-They survive and continue to shape the social and the mental worlds to come.
-"[T]he author is immaterial," Moreno wrote:
+An "avalanche of ghosts" from the past enters into an evolutionary contest for survival [@moreno_who_1953, 596].
+Unlike speech, which is extinguished as soon as conversations end, written words past persist and proliferate.
+They survive and continue to shape the social and the mental worlds to come. "[T]he author is immaterial," Moreno wrote:

 > the book goes to all places and to all people, it does not care where it is
 > read and by whom.
 Many robots have further in common the attribute of
 > comparative immortality.
 A book, a film, an atomic bomb, they do not perish
 > in the human sense, the same capacity is always there, they can be
 > reproduced *ad infinitum* [...]
 Our human world is increasingly filled with
 > robots and there seems to be no end to new forms and new developments.
 > [@moreno_who_1953, 600-1]

 The musician and the author struggle to survive in competition with historical records.
-The conserve reduces humans to "machine-addict[s]" who reside in a "jungle of robots" that would suffocate all their spontaneous activity [@moreno_who_1953, 597, 601].
+The conserve reduces humans to "machine-addict[s]" who reside in a "jungle of robots" that suffocates spontaneous activity [@moreno_who_1953, 597, 601].

-Similar to king Thamus from Plato's *Phaedrus*, Moreno distrusted rote mechanization of thought.
-In the name of comfort, safety, and prolonged life, Moreno continued, technocracy disempowers the very subjects whose lives it claims to preserve.
-The zootechnical animal exchanges the human capacity for self-determination for the promised certainty of a better future.
+Similar to king Thamus from Plato's *Phaedrus*, Moreno thus distrusted rote mechanization of thought.
+In the name of comfort, safety, and prolonged life, technocracy disempowers, Moreno believed, the very subjects whose lives it claims to preserve.
+The zootechnical animal exchanges human capacities for self-determination for promised certainty of a better future.
 The eugenic dreamer and the technological dreamer have this one idea in common:

 > to substitute and hasten the slow process of nature.
 Once the creative